obonaventure/cnp3/book/network/network.rst

 The original IP specification defined in :rfc:`791` several types of options that can be added to the IP header.
 Each option is encoded by using a `type length value` format.
 They are not widely used today and are thus only briefly described.
 Additional details may be found in :rfc:`791`.

 The most interesting options in IPv4 are the three options that are related to routing.
 The `Record route` option was defined to allow network managers to determine the path followed by a packet.
 When the `Record route` option was present, routers on the packet's path had to insert their IP address in the option.
-This option was implemented, but as the optionnal part of the IPv4 header can only contain 44 bytes, it is impossible to record an entire path on the global Internet. :manpage:`traceroute(8)`, despite its limitations, is a better solution to record the path towards a destination.
+This option was implemented, but as the optional part of the IPv4 header can only contain 44 bytes, it is impossible to record an entire path on the global Internet. :manpage:`traceroute(8)`, despite its limitations, is a better solution to record the path towards a destination.

 The other routing options are the `Strict source route` and the `Loose source route` option.
 The main idea behind these options is that a host may want, for any reason, to specify the path to be followed by the packets that it sends.
 The `Strict source route` option allows a host to indicate inside each packet the exact path to be followed.
 The `Strict source route` option contains a list of IPv4 address and a pointer to indicate the next address in the list.
 When a router receives a packet containing this option, it does not lookup the destination address in its routing table but forward the packet directly to the next router in the list and advances the pointer.
 This is illustrated in the figure below where `S` forces its packets to follow the `RA-RB-RD` path.